 That is Scott Phillip Roeder.
 Hailed by anti-abortion activists for assassinating George Tiller in Wichita, Kansas.
 He was sentenced to a “hard 50” (possibility of parole after 50 years) at the age of 51, meaning he’ll never again see the outside of a prison unless he by some stroke of luck happens to become a centenarian.

 That is Rachelle Ranae “Shelley” Shannon.
 She shot George Tiller in 1993, though it’s unclear if she intended to kill him as she shot him in his arms.
 She is currently in Federal custody for numerous other attacks on abortion clinics and due to be released in 2018.
+(Update: the Federal Bureau of Prisons states she was released on November 7, 2018.
+BOP Register No. 59755-065.)

 And this is, of course, Fred Phelps, the late patriarch of the Westboro Baptist Church, arguably the most extreme of the Christian denominations in the United States with regard to tenets.